FriendlyBus1/FriendlyBus1/README.md

 None of the relationships you want this program to enhance, really matter until you know the way through that initial maze.
 There is no aha! moment at the end of the program.
 There is gasping relief you (your electricity) made it through..

 You cannot finish a program.
 Nobody can design the perfect maze.
-You are a building a soldier who wants relief from the war against a war with Mathematics.
+You are a soldier who wants relief from the war against Mathematics.
+Hopefully you will be relieved by the end-user who buys and submits to using the mathematic path you tore down from the Logic God for them.

 That electric path is really what the program is, at the end of the day.